discmagnet/crib/README.md

 run_vector <- c(rep(0,51),3,rep(0,50),3,rep(0,12),6,0,6,6,4,rep(0,59),3,rep(0,7),3,rep(0,16),3,rep(0,15),3,3,rep(0,8),6,0,0,0,6,0,6,0,4,rep(0,4),9,0,12,12,8,0,9,12,8,9,8,8,5)
 ```

-This final line of code retrieves the correct point value bases on your particular hand.
+This final line of code retrieves the point value of your hand from the run vector.

 ```
 runs <- run_vector[sum(2^(which(rev(c(zero,ones)))-1))+1]